meck93/qbits-llm/README.md

 5. Ensure you've installed the Copilot VSCode extension: <https://marketplace.visualstudio.com/items?itemName=GitHub.copilot> and that you've logged in with your Github account.
 Double check the tiny Github icon at the bottom right of VSCode.
 6. Test that Copilot is working by:
    1. opening a new file and typing `//` and then pressing `Enter`.
 Copilot should suggest a comment.
-   2. Use the command for "Run" (Shortcut: `CMD + SHIFT + P`, IntelliJ users see the next section) and type "Copilot" and select "Copilot: Generate this".
+   2. Use the command for "Run" (Shortcut: `CMD + SHIFT + P`, IntelliJ users use whatever Action/Command shortcut that you've defined) and type "Copilot" and select "Copilot: Generate this".
 Type something, Copilot should generate code for you.

-### IntelliJ Keybindings
+You've successfully completed the setup!
+The rest of the README is only relevant for the workshop.

-If you're a IntelliJ user, you can install the VSCode extension "IntelliJ IDEA Keybindings" to use the same keybindings as in IntelliJ.
-See this link: <https://marketplace.visualstudio.com/items?itemName=k--kato.intellij-idea-keybindings>
+# FAQ

-### Copilot Commands
+## Copilot Commands

 - `Copilot: Generate this` - Generate code in the current file.
 - `Copilot: Fix this` - Suggests a code fix for the current file.